-Students in the Professional MBA take one course each session.
+The MBA program schedules two consecutive eight-week sessions within each traditional school term.
+The terms are fall (beginning in late August), spring (January-April), and summer (May-August).
+Students may take one course each session.
 Students with special circumstances may ask for permission to take more than one course.
-This request must be made in writing to the director of academic programs.
+This request must be made in writing to the MBA program director.